User Community Service Desk Downloads

 Prepare Snowflake

-Prepare your Snowflake according to Requirements overview.
+Prepare Snowflake according to the requirements in Requirements overview.

 The following sections also include detailed instructions for: